-integration blockchain The of technology in the verification and validation of digital certificates represents a significant paradigm shift in ensuring the security, transparency, and integrity of digital credentials.
-This literature review explores key studies, research articles, and advancements in the intersection of blockchain and digital certificates, shedding light on the evolution of this field and the challenges addressed by researchers and practitioners.
+The integration of blockchain technology in the verification and validation of digital certificates represents а significant paradigm shift in ensuring the security, transparency, and integrity of digital credentials.
+This literature review explores research articles, key studies, and advancements in the intersection of blockchain and digital certificates, shedding light on the evolution of this field and the challenges addressed by researchers and practitioners.